CMurtagh-LGTM/CMurtagh-LGTM.github.io/_posts/2025-05-22-Turnip-Fodder.md

 ![Black Powder Fodder](/assets/images/turnip28/fodder1/20250427_203625.jpg)

-I decided to go with black poweder fodder first because they are the backbone of any self respecting toff's force.
+I decided to go with black powder fodder first because they are the backbone of any self respecting toff's force.